meilisearch/documentation/reference/features/field_properties.md

 ### The `searchableAttributes` list

-MeiliSearch uses an ordered list to determine which attributes are searchable.
+Meilisearch uses an ordered list to determine which attributes are searchable.
 The order in which attributes appear in this list also determines their [impact on relevancy](/learn/core_concepts/relevancy.md#attribute-ranking-order), from most impactful to least.

 In other words, the `searchableAttributes` list serves two purposes: